You are currently on Hearing Direct UK

 You can buy all types of hearing aids privately either from a high street shop/independent dispenser or online.
 If you decide to buy your hearing aid privately, you should be aware of the most suitable aid for you and the expected cost.
 Prices for different models vary considerably and can reach into the thousands of pounds per aid for one ear.
 Usually buying from a shop is much more expensive as there are additional costs added to the device - you pay also for the service, staff, etc. The benefit of such a face-to-face consultation can be for people that have a special or more severe hearing impairment condition and need a custom fit hearing aid.

-Purchasing online is another option and the prices start as low as £99 per hearing aid.
+Purchasing online is another option and the prices are low.
 An example is the HD 91 Digital Hearing Aid offered on hearingdirect.com.
 Buying hearing aids online has become a popular and easy way to have an affordable device without having to wait.
 The advantages of buying your hearing aid online are that:

 It is very important, when buying a hearing aid, to make sure it has a sufficient trial period (ideally a month) to check that the hearing aid is right for you and you feel comfortable with it.
 In addition, you should inform yourself about the warranty period of the device.